Internet Dangers Statistics: A Look At The Internet’s Dark Side

 29. 44% of teens admitted they’d watched something online their parents would disapprove of. (source)

-30. Only 15% of parents are “in the know” about their kids’ social networking habits and how these behaviors can lead to cyberbullying. (source)
+30. Only 15% of parents are “in the know” about their kids’ social networking habits and how these behaviours can lead to cyberbullying. (source)

 31. 77% of the targets for online predators were age 14 or older. (source)